-One of the bigger questions, however, is where these conversations will take place in the future.
+However, one of the bigger questions is where these conversations will take place in the future.
 For some accountants, office and working arrangements are nearly back to normal, while for others stringent social controls remain.

-Seinor’s view is that working from home is going to become more prevalent, even as some social re-strictions are eased.
-This has implications for the future culture of almost all organisations.
+Seinor's view is that working from home is going to become more common, even as some social restrictions are eased.
+This has implications for the culture of almost all organisations.

 According to Seinor, communicating what is happening at an organisational level is important, as team members can feel dislocated when away from their nerve centre.
 Common objectives and how they are going to be delivered need to be clear.